History of autism: ICD-6

 It included "primary childhood behaviour disorders" (324), which was used to categorise all children with what was considered disordered behaviour.
 There was also the condition of "specific learning defects" (326.0).
 One of its "disorders of character, behaviour, and intelligence" was the "pathological personality" of "schizoid personality" (320.0).
 Various categories of schizophrenia (300) were additionally represented, though not specifically "childhood" schizophrenia.
 (The DSM-II would later explicitly state that its concept of childhood schizophrenia had no ICD equivalent).

-The ICD would not substantially change its representation of autism-related conditions until the ICD-9 in 1975.
+The ICD would not substantially change its representation of autism-related conditions until the ICD-9 in 1978.

-July 1949

-Kanner published a third autism paper in 1949, entitled Problems of nosology and psychodynamics of early infantile autism.
-The first part aims to reinforce the separateness of early infantile autism from other conditions accepted by the medical community.
-He notes "Early infantile autism bears no resemblance to Heller's disease".
-He says it is however the same condition earlier identified by three women, "Ssucharewa [a German spelling of Sukhareva], Grebelskaya-Albatz, and Despert."

-The paper also says much about the personality type of the parents of autistic children, including:One is struck again and again by what I should like to call a mechanization of human relationships.
-Most of the parents declare outright that they are not comfortable in the company of people; they prefer reading, writing, painting, making music, or just "thinking".
-Those who speak of themselves as sociable tend to qualify this by explaining that they have no use for ordinary chatter.
-They are, on the whole, polite and dignified people who are impressed by seriousness and disdainful of anything that smacks of frivolity.He also notes that the parents were typically "reared sternly in emotional refrigerators", and that "the parents did not seem to know what to do with the children when they had them.
-They lacked the warmth which the babies needed."